palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 }
 ```

-After defining the `PetApi` as a bean, it can be autowired and used to call the external API as illustrated below.
+After defining the `PetApi` as a Spring Bean, it can be autowired and used to call the external API as illustrated below.

 ```java
 import org.springframework.beans.factory.annotation.Autowired;